KevinRaney/iCalendar-MergeTool/README.md

 > TODO: this section still needs some work.

 ## Scripts

-- add download a standard set of ICS files, extract the events from the file
+- `addSourceCalendar` Adds a new source calendar to the .sourceCalendars file.
+- `addMergeCalendar` Adds a new merge calendar to the .mergeCalendars file.
+- `downloadSourceCalendars` Downloads all source calendars listed in .sourceCalendars, extracts all events, prepend the description field with the source calendar name and save the data in the SourceCalendars directory.
+- `mergeCalendars` Creates all merged calendars listed in .mergeCalendars by combining the source calendars listed.

 ## Templates

 The templates directory contains the following files and can be modifed to suit your specific needs:
-- `Header.icstemplate` - All ICS lines to be included before the merged events.
+- `header.icstemplate` - All ICS lines to be included before the merged events.
-- `Footer.icstemplate` - All ICS lines to be included after the merged events.
+- `footer.icstemplate` - All ICS lines to be included after the merged events.

 ## Contributing